XRPLF/xrpl-dev-portal/content/concept-partial-payments.md

 6. The vulnerable merchant treats the invoice as paid and provides the goods or services to the malicious actor, despite only receiving a much smaller `delivered_amount` in the Ripple Consensus Ledger.
 7. The malicious actor uses, resells, or absconds with the goods and services before the merchant notices the discrepancy.

-### Avoiding the Exploit

-The simplest and most effective way to avoid partial payment exploits is to use the `delivered_amount` field of the transaction metadata, not the `Amount` field, when processing incoming transactions.
-This way, an institution is never mistaken about how much it _actually_ received.
+### Further Mitigations

-Additional proactive business practices can also avoid or mitigate the likelihood of this and similar exploits.
+Using [the `delivered_amount` field](#the-delivered-amount-field) when processing incoming transactions is sufficient to avoid this exploit.
+Still, additional proactive business practices can also avoid or mitigate the likelihood of this and similar exploits.
 For example:

 - Add additional sanity checks to your business logic for processing withdrawals.
 Never process a withdrawal if the total balance you hold in the Ripple Consensus Ledger does not match your expected assets and obligations.
 - Follow "Know Your Customer" guidelines and strictly verify your customers' identities.
 You may be able to recognize and block malicious users in advance, or pursue legal action against a malicious actor who exploits your system.